leapcode/leap_web/DEVELOP.md

 From that point on you should be able to use the standart persistance and querying methods such as create, find, destroy and so on.

+## Writing Tests ##

+### Locale

+The ApplicationController defines a before filter #set_locale that will set the default_url_options to include the appropriate default {:locale => x} param.

+However, paths generated in tests don't use default_url_options.
+This can create failures for certain nested routes unless you explicitly provide :locale => nil to the path helper.
+This is not needed for actual path code in the controllers or views, only when generating paths in tests.

+For example:

+    test "robot" do
+      login_as @user
+      visit robot_path(@robot, :locale => nil)
+    end